atugman/Cloud-Innovation-Summit-Docker/codelab.md

 In the “target” blade of the wizard, select “IBM Cloud” in the “Environment” drop-down menu, and select “my_scc_credentials” from the “Credentials” drop-down menu.

 Note: For the purposes of this lab, the credentials that your SCC scan needs to run have already been created for you to use (my_scc_credentials).
-For IBM Cloud environments, creating credentials is done by supplying an IBM Cloud API Key to SCC.
+To reiterate, creating SCC credentials for IBM Cloud environments is done by supplying an IBM Cloud API Key.
 We don’t need to complete that step since the credentials are already created!

 Once you’ve selected “IBM Cloud” as your environment and “my_scc_credentials” for your credential, click “Next.”